 - Stirling Range National Park

-Today, Steve Wood will be joined by ASA garden leader Sabrina Hahn.
+For the next five days, Steve Wood will be joined by ASA garden leader Sabrina Hahn to explore the wildflowers and other plants of this region.
 She is best known for her gardening talk back show on ABC Perth radio and also for her weekly column in Western Australian newspaper.
-The Stirling Range was formed around 55 million years ago when sedimentary layers were pushed up as Australia drifted away from Antarctica.
+Today we visit the Stirling Range which was formed around 55 million years ago when sedimentary layers were pushed up as Australia drifted away from Antarctica.
 The peak of the range is Bluff Knoll where fossils of jellyfish-like creatures can be seen as evidence of its violent formation.
 Noongar people call it Koi Kyeunu-ruff ‘a place of ever moving fog and mist’ and it holds the totemic spirit of their people.
 The base of the Stirling Range holds many secrets and an astonishing diversity of plants.

 Those who wish to test their legs will walk up Bluff Knoll to get a bird’s eye view of the landscape and hopefully see some of the rare plants that only grow on the peak of this mountain.
 On the walk, Sabrina will explain the plants that grow on different parts of the Stirling Range in relation to soil type and climate.
 Bluff Knoll is the only spot in all of Western Australia that experiences snow.
 (Overnight Albany) BL